What is bail?

 - A condition requiring the use of a single mobile phone;

-The show cause test
+The show cause bail test

-The show cause test is an additional test to the “unacceptable risk”.
+The show cause bail test is an additional test to the “unacceptable risk”.
 However, the show cause test only applies in certain circumstances.

 The show cause test is generally considered to be a more difficult test to overcome.
-This is because, unlike the “unacceptable risk test”, it requires the arrested person to show the court why his or her detention is not justified.
+This is because, unlike the “unacceptable risk test”, it requires the arrested person to show the Court why his or her detention is not justified.